nlybe/Elgg-CalendarUI/README.md

 #### For community users
 - Both site and users calendar are available
 - Users can submit events directly from calendar
-- Option for timezone dependant events
+- Option for time zone dependant events
 - Option to set an event as "background event" for other users
+- Option to set business hours of calendar

 #### For site administrators
 - Enable option for users to select the own timezone